horothesun/macos-setup/README.md

   `Services | General -> NewAlacrittyInstance` shortcut to `⌥⌘/`.
   N.B.: restart the system or each individual app to enable the shortcut on them (`killall Finder` included).

+- New space with terminal on display 1: setup base script with `cp create_new_space_with_terminal.scpt ~/bin/`, then setup Apple Automator workflow with
+  `cp -R NewSpaceWithTerminalOnDisplay1.workflow ~/Library/Services/`, then
+  launch `System Preferences -> Keyboard -> Shortcuts` and set the `Services | General -> NewSpaceWithTerminalOnDisplay1` shortcut to `⌥⌘1`.
+  N.B.: restart the system or each individual app to enable the shortcut on them (`killall Finder` included).

+- New space with terminal on display 2: setup base script with `cp create_new_space_with_terminal.scpt ~/bin/`, then setup Apple Automator workflow with
+  `cp -R NewSpaceWithTerminalOnDisplay2.workflow ~/Library/Services/`, then
+  launch `System Preferences -> Keyboard -> Shortcuts` and set the `Services | General -> NewSpaceWithTerminalOnDisplay2` shortcut to `⌥⌘2`.
+  N.B.: restart the system or each individual app to enable the shortcut on them (`killall Finder` included).

 ## TODOs

 - IntelliJ IDEA Share IDE settings: [link](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html).